niranjanthiru/exoplanet-exploration/readme.md

 npx jasmine
 ```
 # API documentation
 OpenAPI specification is used for documenting the API endpoints.
 All the endpoints are documented in openapi.json.
-The openapi.json is compiled to openapi.html, which can be opened in a browser to read the API documentation.
+The openapi.json is compiled to openapi.html, which can be opened in a browser to read the API documentation, or use this link: https://htmlpreview.github.io/?https://github.com/niranjanthiru/exoplanet-exploration/blob/master/openapi.html.

 Another simple way to read the API document is by importing the openapi.json to swagger's online editor(https://editor.swagger.io), using which one can also try the APIs.